The official numbers of causalities for the Military issued after the 1916 Rising is as follows:

 Barks George William service number 2793 Lance Corporal 2nd/7thSherwood Foresters.
 Aged 19.
 Born in Balderton Notts.
 Enlisted in Newark Notts., Son of Mr. W. H. and Mrs. J. E. Barks, of Balderton Cottages, Balderton.
 Buried in Balderton (St. Giles) Churchyard Nottinghamshire.

 Blissett John Samuel service number 5592 Private 2nd/7th Battalion Sherwood Foresters.
 Aged 22.
 He came from Newark UK.
 Enlisted in Newark Nottinghamshire.
-Buried in Newark-Upon-Trent Cemetery, Nottinghamshire.
-He is also commemorated on the headstone of Montague Bernard Browne in Deansgrange Cemetery Dublin.
+He is buried in Deansgrange Cemetery.

 Cavanagh James service number 213 late 8357 Private 2nd garrison Battalion The Royal Irish Regiment.
 Born in Cobra County Monaghan enlisted in Glasgow.

 Coxon Richard service number 22164 Private 5th Battalion The Royal Dublin Fusiliers.
 Born Murton Co.
 Durham enlisted in Sunderland lived in Murton.